drshahizan/learn-github/profile/amalinazul/readme.md

 ## Work Experience 💼

-- I have worked for several companies over the last couple of years, starting in 2021 where I took an intern role at Pelican International, a procurement company based in Kampala.
-I then worked on a number of projects with Inter Miles, Code Sync and also did several projects under the mentorship of [Chris Kateera](https://github.com/chris-kck) built on [Frappe Framework: Open Source Low Code Framework](https://frappeframework.com).
-More recently, I worked at AfroFleet Technologies (South Africa) and Bitcoin Innovation Hub (Uganda) before resuming my studies here at UTM.
-For a full breakdown of my work experience, please refer to my [resume](https://drive.google.com/file/d/1nMfGgOqV1s_OcfU7Cw3GEYB0_d-eewmI/view?usp=sharing)
+- I'm working as document specialist in a global company; Syneos Health.

 ## Education and Training 🎓

-- Bachelor of Science in Equine Management (Hons.) at Makerere University (2014-2018)
+- Bachelor of Science in Equine Management (Hons.) at Universiti Teknologi Malaysia (2014-2018)

 ## Contact Me 📫